 Field experience in a classroom of a local elementary school under the guidance and supervision of an experienced teacher and university supervisor.
 This field experience will consist of 40 contact hours (4 hours per day, one day per week) over a ten-week period.
-Prerequisite: Acceptance into the Teacher Education Program.
-Concurrent enrollment: EDU 401, 409, 429, 458.
+Prerequisite: Admission to the Teacher Education Program.
+Prerequisite: Admission to the Teacher Education Program.
+Concurrent enrollment: EDU 409.